Rohithgilla12/potato/README.md

 ## Current improvement areas
 - Make UI look neat
-- Add ability to edit / delete notes
+- Add the ability to edit/delete notes
-- More abilities for user to sign in
+- More abilities for users to sign in
 - Better icons
-- Add potato logo!
+- Add the potato logo!

 ## Future ideas
-- Make it compatible with linux and windows.
+- Make it compatible with Linux and windows.
-- Create an mobile application for the same, that would allow to sync across devices.
+- Create a mobile application for the same, allowing to sync across devices.
 - Public API for users to play with it.
-- Market place to add "micro applications" to the application.
+- A marketplace to add "micro applications" to the application.